Our Whitechapel campus

 If your household income (the money that your parents/carers earn together) is below £25,000 then you will be eligible for bursaries in each year of study.

 We know that your financial situation can change at any time.
 To support you when you most need help, we have a dedicated fund for hardship grants which are decided on a case-by-case basis.

 We are currently setting up a charity – the LIS Foundation – to provide additional support to students.
 We will announce more about this in the coming months.

 As part of our internships programme, we will be brokering opportunities for all our students.
 We will ensure that all internships pay at least the London Living Wage and expect that a typical 5-week internship will be worth approximately £2,000.

-LIS is an official provider of Higher Education and can be found on the OfS Register of Providers.
-Being a registered provider means that students who study at LIS will be able to access student finance (including both tuition fees and maintenance loans).
+As a registered provider students who study at LIS will be eligible to access student finance (including both tuition fees and maintenance loans).